 The good thing is that you get to break at the start of every game.

 All potted balls stay down so just use your normal break technique, this is a good time to practice breaking and perfecting your results.

-Ideally, you need the balls spread around the table.
+Ideally, you need the balls spread open around the table.

 The Ghost Gives You Ball In Hand?

 When playing the ghost at 9 ball it is customary for you to get “ball in hand” after the break shot.
-This means that you can pick up and place the cue ball anywhere on the table.
+This means that you can pick up and place the cue ball anywhere on the table once at the beginning of each rack.
 This is the same procedure following a foul shot or scratch.

 Work out how you will run the rack and then place the cue ball in the most advantageous position.

 What is the Best Game to Play Against The Ghost?

 Nine ball or a variation of 9 ball with less balls on the table is the probably best game to play for most players to practice.